sarahlachance/sarahlachance.github.io/_pages/research.md

 ## Political Behaviour

-My other main research area is political behaviour defined broadly, inside and outside and electoral context.
+My other main research area is political behaviour defined broadly, inside and outside the electoral context.

 In [What Role Does Affective Proximity Play in Canadian Elections?](https://doi.org/10.13140/RG.2.2.29053.49121/1) (with Edana Beauvais), we analyze whether the relationship between group-based affect and the vote in Canada reflects a polarized pluralism system across seven elections from 1993 to 2019.